cotes2020/jekyll-theme-chirpy/_tabs/scientific-notes.md

 ![Graph](https://raw.githubusercontent.com/Booodaness/Scientific-Notes/master/!Common/!Assets/Images/graph.png)
 _Graph of the project_

 [_Scientific Notes_](https://github.com/Booodaness/Scientific-Notes) is a collaboration on [GitHub](https://github.com/) for maintaining open-source notes on mathematical physics, physics and mathematics.
 I originally started this project to make my local notes accessible whether or not they are later assimilated into blog posts on this site.
-However, the project soon became standalone to meet certain ends this blog cannot.
+However, it soon became a standalone effort to meet certain ends this blog cannot.

 For instance, the notes in the repository are updated frequently, which would be difficult to track in a blog.
 Secondly, the flexibility of notes offers more opportunity for collaboration, which needless to say, has its benefits for both readers and writers.